-Tom Slick Park is a community park on the west side of San Antonio that is both unique and dog friendly.
-Abbey and I visited this park for the first time today and quickly made a few new friends.
-There are a few key things that stand out and make this park unique in comparison to other San Antonio parks.
+Tom Slick Park is a community park on the west side of San Antonio.
+This park is unique and dog friendly.
+If you visit this park, you are bound to make a few new furry friends.
+A few key things stand out and make this park unique in comparison to other San Antonio parks.